tomhodemon/cg/Readme.md

 1. **At initialization time**

 In `main.js`, `WorldManager.initialize()` is called.
 This method initializes the `Adventurer` object by calling its `initialize()` method.
+The 3D model is loaded and animations are set up.
 During its initialization, the `Adventurer` object is added to `WorldManager.worldObjects` dictionary with the key `'adventurer'` to allow easy access to it later.

 Back in `main.js`, after the `WorldManager` has been initialized, `initCinematic()` is called.
 This method registers a set of actions `Adventurer` will perform at specific time steps.
 For example:
 ```javascript